 Suicide and suicidal behaviors are major concerns for colleges and universities.
 Suicide is a leading cause of death among college and university students in the United States.
 The most powerful strategy to help combat suicide risk in college is to create a campus culture where suicide prevention is a shared campus responsibility and all members of the campus community work together to create a culture of caring and support.

-We believe that through REACH we can reduce the stigma of mental illness, particularly surrounding suicide and depression.
+We believe that through University Gatekeeper Program (UGP) trainings we can reduce the stigma of mental illness, particularly surrounding suicide and depression.